PrismarineJS/flying-squid/README.md

 You can add schema through a simple http api and then add them in your world by just calling /loadSchema in game.
 Http api available in the test instance at [flying-squid.rom1504.fr](http://flying-squid.rom1504.fr)
 * [flying-squid-modpe](https://github.com/PrismarineJS/flying-squid-modpe) load modpe plugins
-* [node-voxel-worldgen](https://github.com/mhsjlw/node-voxel-worldgen) a voxel world generator written in Rust, compatible with flying-squid and allows basic minecraft-like generation including caves.

 ## Documentation
-Documentation for how to operate and how to customize your server are coming soon!

-## Development Documentation
 For development see [API.md](doc/API.md), [CONTRIBUTE.md](doc/CONTRIBUTE.md) and [HISTORY.md](doc/HISTORY.md)

 ## Using as a lib